Community-Engaged Research to Promote Health Equity (CERPHE) Trainee Pilot Grants

 Eligibility: Postdoctoral Scholars and Clinical Fellows

-Funding Amount: $5,000 fr up to 18 months (non-salary support)
+Funding Amount: $5,000 for up to 18 months (non-salary support)

-Purpose: Provides non-salary support for hypothesis-driven or hypothesis-seeking pilot research.
-Applicants must have a primary research mentor and funding for their salary/stipend for 75% minimum research effort (e.g., MCHRI postdoctoral support or MD fellow award, T32 or equivalent, or other funding).
-The study must be a pilot, concept, development, or feasibility proposal.
-The goal of this pilot grant is to have funding specific to CEnR to pay study participants, community partners, policy partners, etc. This grant is intended to support community-engagement that builds upon a parent project that is supported by another funding mechanism or funding source.
+Purpose: To provide non-salary support for hypothesis-driven or hypothesis-seeking pilot research.
+The goal of this pilot grant is to have funding specific to CEnR to pay study participants, community partners, policy partners, etc. This grant is intended to support community-engagement that builds upon a parent project that is supported by another funding mechanism or funding source

 • All applicants must have, or plan on having, a focus on maternal child health research.
 Research must be primarily related to maternal child health.
 “Child” refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child or adolescent.

 • All applicants and their mentors must be MCHRI Members.
+Please apply here.

-• A Primary Research Mentor must be identified for postdoctoral scholars and clinical fellows, instructors, and assistant professors in all faculty lines.
+• Primary Research Mentor must be identified for postdoctoral scholars and clinical fellows, instructors, and assistant professors in all faculty lines.

 • The following are not eligible: